 The first feature on the list isn’t a new one and won’t be foreign to most users of Jungle Scout.
 The Supplier Database is, in my opinion, a hidden gem and a valuable one at that.
 The JS team has built a tool that allows sellers to find manufacturers right within Jungle Scout, a name they maybe trust more than Alibaba or DHGate.

-While already a great resource for finding suppliers, Jungle Scout took the tool to the next level by introducing a new component that’ll make not only sourcing a manufacturing company easier but a company that can actually make what you’re looking to build.
+While already a great resource for finding suppliers, Jungle Scout took the tool to the next level by introducing a new component that’ll make sourcing a manufacturing company easier and a company that can actually make what you’re looking to build.

 Search by ASIN

 They call this ASIN search.
-Searching by ASIN instead of using product keywords can potentially return results that specifically describe which company(its) made that product.
+Searching by ASIN instead of product keywords can potentially return results describing which company(its) made that product.

 Search by Company

 It might seem like woo-magic-bull, but in fact, data about products imported into the United States is more or less public record.
-Jungle Scout hasn’t admitted to me this is how they’re fetching the data, but it’s a likely source.
-By being able to match up the brand with its owner (trademark searches), they can then pull in import records for that company.
+Jungle Scout hasn’t told me how they’re fetching the data, but it’s a likely source.
+By matching the brand with its owner (trademark searches), they can pull import records for that company.

 It might seem like cheating–and in a way, it is.
-It’s so easy, now.
+But it’s so easy now.
 In reality, the rest of the market would call this competition research.
 Getting your hands on the factory that makes what your competitor makes is money.
-This allows for a swift entry into a system that has a proven track record and is already known to make your next widget.
+This allows for a swift entry into a system with a proven track record and is already known to make your next widget.

 Deep Diving into Individual Suppliers

-So now that you’ve found a supplier, it helps to get a real clear picture of them and how they operate, what they specialize in, etc. The Supplier Database breaks all that down for you in an easy-to-consume table.
+So now that you’ve found a supplier, it helps get an accurate clear picture of them and how they operate, what they specialize in, etc. The Supplier Database breaks all that down for you in an easy-to-consume table.

-Taking it one step further still, say you’ve established a few suppliers as prime candidates for sourcing your product.
+Take it one step further, say you’ve established a few suppliers as prime candidates for sourcing your product.
 Keeping tabs on all this is a must, especially if multiple products are in play and only one supplier makes one product in your empire.

-The Supplier Tracker component of Jungle Scout sits right next to the Supplier Database and allows you to group your suppliers based on your product ideas (something Jungle Scout also helps you track), location, or other arbitrary flags or fields.
+The Supplier Tracker component of Jungle Scout sits right next to the Supplier Database.
+It allows you to group your suppliers based on your product ideas (something Jungle Scout also helps you track), location, or other arbitrary flags or fields.
 Create as many or as few groups as you require and add your suppliers to them for maximum supplier organization.

 We’ve just scratched the surface of all the content to come.
-Jungle Scout is one of my favorite Amazon selling tools and I continue to be a member because I see the level of dedication that the team puts into their products.
+Jungle Scout is one of my favorite Amazon selling tools, and I continue to be a member because I see the team's dedication to their products.
 I never hesitate to recommend Jungle Scout as an option for Amazon sellers, especially those in the Private Label space.

-The Jungle Scout Academy is one of the eight power features I’m highlighting on this blog.
-It comes packed with six courses to start in perfect proportions to consume as you see fit.
-You could also sit down and binge the whole lot at once–we won’t judge–if you’re so inclined.
+The Jungle Scout Academy is one of the eight power features I’m highlighting.
+It comprises six courses to start in perfect proportions to consume as you see fit.
+Of course, you could also sit down and binge the whole lot at once–we won’t judge–if you’re so inclined.
 The Academy interface makes it easy to get that done.

 Here are the six courses Jungle Scout has available at the time of this writing:

 - Product Research (12 episodes).
-This course starts you off with how to do product research and consider things like competition, demand, and legal considerations like patents.
+This course starts with how to do product research and consider competition, demand, and legal considerations like patents.

-- Launching Your Product (5 episodes): Your product is ready to go.
-This course covers how to get that product in front of potential customers for maximum awesome.
+- Launching Your Product (5 episodes): Your product is ready.
+This course covers getting that product in front of potential customers for maximum awesome.

 - How to Use Jungle Scout (11 episodes).
 An opportunity to sit down and deep-dive into the entire world of Jungle Scout, from stem to stern.

 - Jungle Scout Launch (4 episodes).
-A smaller course designed specifically for learning the ins and outs of Jungle Scout Launch, a tool built for launching new products on the Amazon marketplace.
+A mini course explicitly designed for learning the ins and outs of Jungle Scout Launch, a tool built for launching new products on the Amazon marketplace.

-New content will drop every month, including some upcoming courses like inbound shipments and PPC.
+New content will drop monthly, including upcoming courses like inbound shipments and PPC.

-Every Jungle Scout subscription will come with Jungle Scout Academy free of charge, even if you only pay for the Extension.
-I’ll be taking a look at these videos for sure, and I suggest you do, too.
+Every Jungle Scout subscription will come with Jungle Scout Academy free, even if you only pay for the Extension.
+I’ll be looking at these videos, and I suggest you do, too.

-E-Commerce is an immensely fast-paced industry, so making decisions quickly is important.
-In order to do that, one needs to have all of the most important data ready to go, without all the noise to go along with it.
-The Jungle Scout Sales Analytics dashboard does just that, by displaying unit data, profits, revenue breakdowns, and historical data for trends.
+E-Commerce is an immensely fast-paced industry, so making decisions quickly is essential.
+However, to do that, one needs to have all of the most important data ready to go, without all the noise to go along with it.
+The Jungle Scout Sales Analytics dashboard displays unit data, profits, revenue breakdowns, and historical data for trends.

-From there, a seller can drill down and get more-specific bits of info around the product costs and expenses, or product metrics, as we’ll discuss in the next two sections.
+From there, a seller can drill down and get more specific bits of info around the product costs and expenses, or product metrics, as discussed in the following two sections.

 Track Product Costs and Expenses

-Knowing exactly what your product is doing and how it’s selling is critical.
-Jungle Scout Sales Analytics has all the information you need, right at your fingertips:
+It is critical to know exactly what your product is doing and how it sells.
+Jungle Scout Sales Analytics has all the information you need right at your fingertips:

 - Units sold (including items sold under promos and items pending)